 Under collective responsibility cabinet ministers must vote with the government on key issues, meaning Johnson would have had to resign as foreign secretary to oppose the project.
-He subsequently resigned, however, on 9 July over Brexit.
+He subsequently resigned on 9 July, but over Brexit.

 The Ferret submitted a freedom of information request to the Foreign and Commonwealth Office (FCO) asking for details of Johnson’s trip.

 We asked for the full cost of the trip and dates of when discussions on it began.
 The FCO refused to answer most questions but did disclose that the cost to the taxpayer for three staff to accompany Johnson was £19,366.

 This included three flights at £6,322 each, a total of £18,966.
 The FCO refused to give the costs of Johnson’s flights or any other expenses, citing exemptions under the Freedom of Information Act (FOIA).

 Details released could be used by others in the future to pose a significant risk to any individual’s personal safety during similar visits.
 Foreign and Commonwealth Office

 This was “a qualified exemption which is subject to the public interest test.
 We have considered the public interest in releasing the information against the interest of withholding it,” the FCO said.